-The description of the neighbourhood area as 'semirural' has been used to describe the setting of the settlements of Ham and Petersham within substantial areas of open and undeveloped land.
+The description of the neighbourhood area as 'semi- rural' has been used to describe the setting of the settlements of Ham and Petersham within substantial areas of open and undeveloped land.
 This is also a distinctive and valued feature of our area, providing relative isolation from more urban areas of London.

-1.1.3 Objectives - the objectives set out how the Neighbourhood Plan seeks to achieve this vision and how key issues should be addressed.
+1.1.3 Objectives - the objectives set out how the Neighbourhood Plan seeks to achieve this vision and how key issues should be addressed, alongside the Richmond Local Plan objectives.
 The following chapters set out detailed policies which flow from the Vision and Objectives.